It’s that time again, where we take a hard look at a specific credit card.

 The American Express Blue Sky comes with 0% APR for 12 months on purchases, after which the credit card APR is variable, ranging from 17.24% – 22.24%.

-There is no annual fee ($0) and you have the flexibility to pay over time, unlike most of American Express’s charge cards, which require payment in full each month.
+There is no annual fee ($0) with Amex Blue Sky and you have the flexibility to pay over time, unlike most of American Express’s charge cards, which require payment in full each month.

-All in all, the American Express Blue Sky Credit Card is a good deal if you travel a lot, as your points go a bit further and redemption is a snap.
+All in all, the American Express Blue Sky Credit Card is an okay deal if you travel a lot, as your points go a bit further and redemption is a snap.

 See also: Southwest credit card with over $800 in free flights!